Shoreacres, Texas: Education

 Shoreacres is within the La Porte Independent School District and is zoned to: Bayshore Elementary School, La Porte Junior High School, and La Porte High School.

 Residents of La Porte ISD (and therefore Shoreacres) are zoned to San Jacinto College.

 Government

 Shoreacres is governed by a five-member city council under the city manager form of government as adopted under ORDINANCE No. 2017-266 that was approved by city council June 12, 2017.
 Council members serve staggered two-year terms.

+On May 2, 2026 the voters of Shoreacres and La Porte voted to consolidate the City of Shoreacres into the City of La Porte.
+On May 11, 2026, after both cities canvassed the election, the consolidation became effective.

 The city provides police, recycling, parks, planning, zoning, floodplain management, and building code inspections among its services.
 The city provides fire, sanitation, and emergency medical services by contract.

 Harris Health System (formerly Harris County Hospital District) designated Strawberry Health Center in Pasadena for ZIP code 77571.
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center.

 Effects of Hurricane Ike, 2008

 On September 13, Hurricane Ike made landfall near Galveston, with 88 percent of the homes in Shoreacres suffering flood damage.
 No local deaths were reported.